crdoconnor/kaching/README.rst

 =======

 Pass, fail and trigger sounds for test driven development.
-Intended for use when refactoring with tests run with patrol.
+Intended for use when refactoring with tests run with `patrol`_.
+Makes refactoring feel more like playing a computer game and helps keep your focus on refactoring rather than running tests.

-Hit the save button on your text editor -> test run (kaching start sound) -> test pass/failure.
+Hit the save button on your text editor -> test run (kaching start sound) -> test pass/failure -> pass/failure sound.

 To install::